Amplify Music SEIS 6

 Tax rules can change and tax benefits depend on individual circumstances.

-As with many SEIS, fees are relatively high.
+As with many SEIS, fees are relatively high although these are not levied directly on investors.
 The upfront cost is 7%, charged to investee companies with an annual administration fee of 0.5%.
 In addition, each company will be charged £600 per month in directors’ fees.
 A performance fee is payable once investors have received £1.05 per £1 invested on an individual company basis, rather than on a portfolio basis.
 The management team receive 35% of any distribution above this level.
 This means if out of two companies one loses and the other makes money, a performance fee would still be payable.
 This isn’t particularly satisfactory, but is standard practice.

 This is an innovative and proven way of tapping into the music world via SEIS.
 In our view it is a well thought out way of accessing SEIS benefits.
 It is structured sensibly to offer a degree of downside protection and, if an artist is successful, investors should profit.